Seton Castle

-Seton Castle is an 18th-century Georgian castle in East Lothian, Scotland.
-The castle was Robert Adam's final project in Scotland.
+Seton Castle or Seton Hall is an 18th-century Georgian castle-style house in East Lothian, Scotland.
+The house was Robert Adam's final project in Scotland.

 History

 Seton Castle was built in the late 1700s on the site of Seton Palace, which was demolished in 1789.
 The palace, near Longniddry, on the Firth of Forth, formerly belonged to the Earls of Winton and was a popular retreat for Mary, Queen of Scots.
 She spent time at the palace after the murder of her second husband, Lord Darnley; they had also spent their honeymoon there.
 The date when the original palace was built is uncertain but it was located on the lands of Seton and Winton.
 The palace was burnt by the English army in May 1544 after the burning of Edinburgh.

 Historical records indicate that it was the most magnificent palace in Scotland in the 17th century.
 Kings James VI and Charles I were entertained at the palace.
-It was damaged and burned out during the 1715 Jacobite Rising and in 1780, it was described as being in ruins.
+It was damaged and burned out again during the 1715 Jacobite Rising and in 1780, it was described as being in ruins.
 The palace was demolished in 1789.

 Lt Col Alexander Mackenzie of the 21st Dragoons, eldest son of Alexander MacKenzie of Portmore, Peebleshire commissioned Robert Adam in the summer of 1789 to build a new mansion that would become Seton Castle.
 The remains of the old building were demolished and cleared by 1790, with the exception of the vaulted ground floor which remained.
 Stone from the old palace was used when building the new mansion.